MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/NSTKProjectcostwithoutitemrequirement.md

-## Project purchase order without item requirements
+## Project purchase order without item requirements for Non-stock/Service items

 To use this feature, the **Item requirements** parameter in the **Project management & accounting parameters** must be set to **No**.